 Ghost of a Dream

 Have you ever wondered why lottery tickets are always printed on pretty colored paper?
-Maybe it’s so that the ticket holder can tell the difference between their lottery ticket and a random piece of scrap paper, or maybe it’s so that people can at least create beautiful artwork with the losing tickets.
-Hey, all those losing tickets should be at least good for something right?
+Maybe it’s so that the ticket holder can tell the difference between their lottery ticket and a random piece of scrap paper, or perhaps it’s so that people can at least create beautiful artwork with the losing tickets.
+Hey, all those lost tickets should be at least good for something right?
 Why not create art with it!

-Actually, the lottery ticket is quite the art medium.
+The lottery ticket is quite the art medium.
 For two Rhode Island School of Design Graduates, Lauren Was and Adam Eckstrom, it proves that just because the lottery ticket is a loser doesn’t mean it can’t be valuable.